teamdeeson/responsive_image_effect/README.md

 ## Getting started.

-Your site will need a single Drupal image style creating called responsive which uses the responsive effect and nothing else.
+Your site will need at least one Drupal image style which includes the responsive image effect.

 ## Generating image URLs.